David Hodges

 • Discharged - October 29, 1945 - KGH, Memphis, Tennessee

-He fought in the major campaigns of Sicily, Naples-Foggia, Normandy and awarded with the Good Conduct Medal, Distinguished Merit Badge with Oak Leaf Cluster, European/African Middle Eastern Service Medal, 3 bronze battle stars and 1 bronze service arrowhead and Glider Badge.
+Private First Class David Hodges fought in the major campaigns of Sicily, Naples-Foggia, Normandy and awarded with the Good Conduct Medal, Distinguished Merit Badge with Oak Leaf Cluster, European/African Middle Eastern Service Medal, 3 Bronze Battle Stars, Bronze Arrowhead, Glider Badge, and World War II Victory Medal.
 No further information regarding his service or awards was available.

 During the post-war years David Hodges worked as a farmer and cotton buyer.
 He was a Mason and a Shriner as well as a member of the Selmer Cumberland Presbyterian Church.